apache/flink/docs/dev/python/table-api-users-guide/udfs/python_udfs.md

         return DataTypes.STRING()
 {% endhighlight %}

-Currently there are 2 limitations to use the:
+Currently there are 2 limitations to use the ListView and MapView:

 1. The accumulator must be a `Row`.
 2. The `ListView` and `MapView` must be the first level children of the `Row` accumulator.

-Please see the docs of the corresponding classes for more information about this advanced feature.
+Please refer to the [documentation of the corresponding classes]({{ site.pythondocs_baseurl }}/api/python/pyflink.table.html#pyflink.table.ListView) for more information about this advanced feature.

+**NOTE:** For reducing the data transmission cost between Python UDF worker and Java process caused by accessing the data in Flink states(e.g. accumulators and data views), there is a cached layer between the raw state handler and the Python state backend.
+You can adjust the values of these configuration options to change the behavior of the cache layer for best performance:
+`python.state.cache-size`, `python.map-state.read-cache-size`, `python.map-state.write-cache-size`, `python.map-state.iterate-response-batch-size`.
+For more details please refer to the [Python Configuration Documentation]({% link dev/python/table-api-users-guide/python_config.md %}).